fernandospr/blocklist-api/README.md

 * Having N running nodes means there will be N requests to the external IPSum blocklist provider periodically.
   * Currently it's just 4 MB per node, however if it gets bigger, downloading the bigger file multiplied by N might be redundant/unnecesary.
   * It'd be better if only one node downloads the blocklist periodically, cache it and share with the other nodes through the local network.

+### Test Criteria

+* Only the minimal tests were written.
+This means the code doesn't have 100% coverage.
+  * Having a 100% coverage would require mantaining tests and some of them could be fragile if any of the possible enhancemente mentioned above is implemented.
+  * Some of the methods really don't have much logic and use features of Spring, which are already tested.
+  * The main focus is to test critical parts of the service such as:
+    * IPv4 parsing.
+    * Collaboration between the `BlocklistController` and `BlocklistService` to know if the IP is contained or not in the blocklist.
+    * Ensuring the `BlocklistRefresher` collaborates with the `BlocklistService` whenever it needs to refresh the blocklist.
+    * Putting the blocklist in cache and retrieving it later and verifying the expected behavior when there's no cache.